Kappa56799/ChatGpt-in-Terminal/README.md

 # ChatGpt-in-Terminal

 ## Description
-This is a simple chatbot that uses GPT 3.5-turbo to generate responses and code straight from the terminal only.
+This is a simple chatbot that uses OpenAI GPT to generate responses and code straight from the terminal only.
 It is written in Go and uses the OpenAI API to generate responses.
 I made this because I wanted to make a chatbot that I could use in the terminal allowing me to easily output code to a file using redirects on Linux as well as learning to program in Go :).
 I tested this on Arch Linux using kitty terminal and everything worked fine including running the program using 'go run' and compiling it using 'go build'.
 Feel free to fork and change this repository to your linking.